-Description Strategic Plan Sector Strategic Plan Goal Strategic Plan Strategy In providing services to an underserved population, the Program helps promote effective decisionmaking for energy efficiency measures to a difficult to reach segment.
-Residential Transform home improvement markets to apply whole-house energy solutions to existing homes.
-2-2: Promote effective decisionmaking to create widespread demand for energy efficiency measures.
-In targeting and developing deeper knowledge of the mobile residential nomes. measures. home hard to reach segment, program supports statewide segmentation research efforts.
-Low Income By 2020, all eligible customers will be given the opportunity to participate in the LIEE program.
-1-1: Strengthen LIEE outreach using segmentation analysis and social marketing tools.
-By targeting the underserved mobile and manufactured home segment, the program is able to provide services to a larger number of low and middle-income residential customers.
-Low Income By 2020, all eligible customers will be given the opportunity to participate in the LIEE program.
-1-3: Improve program delivery
+Description Strategic Plan Sector Strategic Plan Goal Strategic Plan Strategy In providing services to Strategy an underserved population, the Program helps promote effective Transform home 2-2: Promote effective decisionmaking for improvement markets to decisionmaking to energy efficiency apply whole-house create widespread measures to a difficult energy solutions to demand for energy to reach segment.
+Residential existing homes. efficiency measures.
+In targeting and developing deeper knowledge of the mobile home hard to By 2020, all eligible 1-1: Strengthen LIEE reach segment, program customers will be given outreach using supports statewide the opportunity to segmentation analysis segmentation research participate in the LIEE and social marketing efforts.
+Low Income program. tools.
+By targeting the underserved mobile and manufactured home segment, the program is By 2020, all eligible able to provide services customers will be given to a larger number of the opportunity to low and middle-income participate in the LIEE 1-3: Improve program residential customers.
+Low Income program. delivery

-- a.
-Statewide IOU Coordination:

 - i.
 Program name

 - ii.
 Program delivery mechanisms

 - iii.
 Incentive levels

 - iv.
 Marketing materials

 - v.
 IOU program interactions with CEC, ARB, Air Quality Management Districts, local government programs, other government programs as applicable

 - vi.
 Similar IOU and POU programs